usf-n-720/usf-n-720.github.io/Assignment-3.md

 interest ***to you***.

 For example, you may choose to focus on addressing the organizational or cultural issues within your organization.
-Or, you may focus on the knowledge management portion.
+You may focus on the knowledge management portion, or data capture and semantic interoperability.
 As we discussed in class, there are quite a few different areas to focus on and I would choose one that you are either uncomfortable with or would like to learn more about.Whatever you choose, please make it explicit and clear because there is a natural overlap between all aspects of the project.
 By letting me know the specific area you're focusing on, I will be able to keep that context in mind as I read through your assignment.

 Some areas to consider are: